antoineco/kOVHernetes/docs/tutorial.md

 This is a good place to start if you want to understand the basics of the `kovh` utility and make sure your Kubernetes clusters are working as intended.
 It also describes some very basic Kubernetes concepts in order to get you started.

-*This tutorial assumes that a project is already configured as described in the README*
+*This tutorial assumes that a project is already configured as described on the [Configuration page][config]*

 #### Contents